-It turns out that a lot of the food that people consume on a regular basis is extremely addictive, and most of the time their eating habits start to develop at a very young age.
-Many studies have shown that sugar in particular can be as addictive as heroin, but many parents are simply unaware of this.
+It turns out that a lot of the food that people consume regularly is extremely addictive, and most of the time their eating habits start to develop at a very young age.
+Countless studies have shown that sugar in particular can be as addictive as heroin, but many parents are simply unaware of this.
 While, of course, all parents want the best for their children, they often don’t realize the damage they are causing by choosing to feed them certain foods.

-The video below powerfully showcases exactly what can happen when this story plays out.
+The video below showcases exactly what can happen when this story plays out.

-How Can You Get Your Kids To Eat Healthy?
+How Can You Get Your Kids to Eat Healthfully?

 If you can, try to cut out as many artificial flavourings, colourings, and sugars as possible.
-Try giving them fresh pressed juice instead of sugary store bought juices and show them the fruits and vegetables that you are using in their meals.
-I have heard from many parents that if you get children involved with the preparation process while making their meals and snacks, they are more likely to want to eat them afterwards.
+Try giving them fresh pressed juice instead of sugary store-bought juices, and show them the fruits and vegetables that you are using in their meals.
+I have heard from many parents that if you involve children in the preparation process while making their meals and snacks, they are more likely to want to eat them afterward.
 Give them a variety of different foods to choose from.
-Most importantly is to lead by example — if you are eating and enjoying healthy foods your kids just may want to follow suit!
-I would imagine that explaining to them where the food is coming from might get them more excited about eating it as well.
+Most importantly is to lead by example — if you are eating and enjoying healthy foods, your kids will likely want to follow suit.
+Explaining to them where the food is coming from might get them more excited about eating it as well.